Ich bin ein Star – Die große Dschungelshow

 Ich bin ein Star – Die große Dschungelshow (I'm a star - The big jungle show) is a German special show of the reality show Ich bin ein Star – Holt mich hier raus! and began airing on January 15, 2021 and ended on January 29, 2021 on RTL Television.
 In 15 live episodes, the first candidate for the 15th season in 2022 was determined among the participants.
-Also the winner would won €50.000.
+Also the winner would get €50.000.
 Filip Pavlović won the show.

 Production

 Due to the COVID-19 pandemic, the 15th season of the original show, was originally planned for 2021 to take place for the first time in the history of the show not in Australia, but in North Wales, at Gwrych Castle.
 On October 22, 2020, it was announced that production in Wales was canceled and RTL was working on a new concept.
 On December 1, 2020, it was announced that from January 15, 2021 a new show under the name Ich bin ein Star – Die große Dschungelshow would take place.
 In 15 live episodes, the first candidate for the 15th season in 2022 will be found among the participants.
 In addition, former campers look back on the past 14 seasons.
 Production takes place in the Nobeo studios in Hürth-Efferen.

 Like in the original show, since 2013 Sonja Zietlow and Daniel Hartwich have been moderators, also in this show they are the moderators.
 The paramedic Bob McCarron alias "Dr. Bob" is also back.